 interior of wellington building. green wall to the right and white spiral staircase on the left

-NORR is committed to supporting the transformation of the built environment from a major source of carbon emissions to an important contributor to combatting the climate emergency.
-We embrace the climate change mitigation strategy put forth in the Paris Agreement and accept the urgent challenge to make carbon neutral buildings a standard practice, rather than the exception.
+NORR is committed to supporting the transformation of the built environment from a major source of carbon emissions to an important contributor in the fight against the climate crisis.
+We accept the urgent challenge of decarbonization as a standard practice, rather than the exception.
+We share the vision of the United Nations Sustainable Development Goals to strengthen common objectives across the globe.

 A Carbon Conscious Commitment